owntracks/booklet/docs/features/traccar.md

 http://traccar.example.net:5144
 ```

-To make Traccar except a connection from an owntracks client, you need to set a matching _Identifier_.
+To make Traccar accept a connection from an owntracks client, you need to set a matching _Identifier_.
 This identifier is per default the `tid` or your device.
-If you have configured a `topic` for your device, owntracks will not register using the `tid` but via the `topic`.
+If you have configured a `topic` for your device, owntracks will identify  using the `topic` instead of the `tid`.

 ![Traccar device configuration](images/traccar-device.jpg)

-An example of a configuration using a `topic` of `owntracks/jane/phone` to identify agains the Traccar server.
+An example of a configuration using a `topic` of `owntracks/jane/phone` to identify against the Traccar server.

 ### Notes

-* Neither encryption nor friends are supported.
+* Neither encryption nor friends are supported in Traccar.
-* `topic` is populated by iOS, but not by Android
-* If you see a 400 Error in the Traccar log, this means your _identifier_ doesn't match with the one sended by the owntracks app.
+* If you see a 400 Error in the Traccar log, this means your _Identifier_ doesn't match with the one sent by the owntracks app.
 Try the other one, `tid` or `topic`.

 ### HTTP Payloads

 HTTP POST payloads shall contain at least the elements `lat`, `lon`, `_type:location`, `tst`, and either or both of `tid` and `topic`.
-If `topic` is given in the payload, that will be used as Traccar's _identifier_ (in which case `tid` will be added to attributes), else `tid`.
+If `topic` is/except/accept/s given in the payload, that will be used as Traccar's _identifier_ (in which case `tid` will be added to attributes), else `tid`.

 ```json
 {"lon":2.29513,"lat":48.85833,"_type":"location","tst":1497476456, "tid":"JJ"}